Nuitka/Nuitka/Developer_Manual.rst

    - Can predict every of its elements when index, sliced, etc., if need be, with a function.

 Again, we wouldn't want to create the list.
-Nuitka currently refuses to compile time calculate lists with more than 256 elements, which is an arbitrary choice.
+Nuitka e.g. currently refuses to compile time calculate lists with more than 256 elements, which is an arbitrary choice.

 .. note::